 One common challenge faced by entrepreneurs as they grow is the need for strategic advice.
-In larger organizations, a Board of Directors can serve this function.
-However, many newer enterprises have not reached this point and as a result, can miss out on on the benefits of additional experience and knowledge.
+In larger organizations, a Board of Directors serves this function.
+However, many newer enterprises have not reached this point.
+As a result, they miss out on the benefits of additional experience and knowledge.
 A common solution to this problem is for smaller companies to establish an Advisory Board.

-An Advisory Board can provide strategic advice to a business owner or manager to assist in brainstorming new ideas or assessing current operations.
-This can be a significant benefit as the Advisory Board is generally a much simpler and less expensive method of acquiring a broader range of expertise to supplement company’s existing talent.
+An Advisory Board provides strategic advice to a business owner or manager.
+It assists in brainstorming new ideas or assessing current operations.
+This is a significant benefit.
+An Advisory Board is generally a much simpler and less expensive method of acquiring a broader range of expertise to supplement the company’s existing talent.

-While the Advisory Board can be structured in essentially any fashion that the organizer chooses, there are a number of questions that should be considered to ensure the best results.
+You can structure the board in essentially any fashion that you choose.
+However, there are a number of questions that you should consider to ensure the best results.

 Focus and Purpose